gregorwolf/SAP-NPM-API-collection/apis/hana-client/README.md

 # @sap/hana-client

-This is the official Node.js driver for [SAP HANA](http://go.sap.com/product/technology-platform/hana.html).
+Fully-featured Node.js driver for [SAP HANA](https://www.sap.com/products/hana.html).
 It is used to connect, issue SQL queries, and obtain result sets.

 ## Install